Chlamydia is caused by the bacterium Chlamydia trachomatis

 Prevention of chlamydia

 Safe sex practices reduce the risk of STI transmission.
-Using condoms and dams during vaginal and anal sex creates a protective barrier from getting chlamydia, as well as other STIs.
+Using condoms and dams during vaginal and anal sex creates a protective barrier against getting chlamydia, as well as other STIs.

 Where to get help